chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 .. note::

-   ``chplcheck.ignore`` is a Chapel annotation and is subject to the same limitations.
-This means that it cannot be used to ignore all warnings, for example it currently cannot be used on an ``if`` statement.
+   ``chplcheck.ignore`` is a Chapel attribute and is subject to the same limitations as other attributes in the language.
+This means that it cannot be used to ignore all warnings; for example it currently cannot be used on an ``if`` statement.

 .. note::